 1.)
 Scandinavian Countries Continue Happiness Reign:

-For anyone with knowledge of the World Happiness Report rankings, it won’t come with much surprise to learn that the five Scandinavian countries found in the northern most region of Europe continued their happiness dominance in this year’s report.
+For anyone with knowledge of the World Happiness Report rankings, it won’t come with much surprise to learn that the five Scandinavian countries found in the northernmost region of Europe continued their happiness dominance in this year’s report.
 In each of the five reports to be published, including this year’s, the countries of Norway, Denmark, Iceland, Finland, and Sweden have all ranked within the top 20 of happiest countries in the world, and in four out of the five reports, each of them has ranked within the top 10.
-This year, Noway unseated the three time champion Denmark, which came in second, as the happiest country in the world.
+This year, Noway unseated the three-time champion Denmark, which came in second, as the happiest country in the world.
 Iceland, Finland, and Sweden finished ranked third, fifth, and tenth respectively.
-Why, you may wonder, are Scandinavians so happy?
+Why you may wonder, are Scandinavians so happy?

 2.)
 Money Alone Can’t Buy Happiness:

 Based upon their research, survey results, and other statistical data, the authors of the World Happiness Report were able to show how money alone can’t buy happiness.
 While GDP per capita and average income does affect the happiness of citizens in third world countries who don’t have access to basic life necessities like food and water, there isn’t a correlation to be found between these economic measures and subjective well-being amongst the world’s wealthiest nations.
 The report goes to great lengths to show how the decline in happiness levels of American citizens, who enjoy great monetary wealth, has nothing to do with an economic downturn.
+This is surprising as many Americans would probably agree that more money would make them happier.
+Most of the lower classes of Americans are always looking for ways to increase their wealth.
+Of course, one of these methods is investing in cryptocurrencies for the future.
+Many people are recently investing in Ethereum, so it might be worth looking at this Market overview for Ethereum wallets (or Marktübersicht für Ethereum Wallets as they would say in Germany) to find out more about investing in it.

 One of the most interesting chapters in this year’s report examines the unfounded correlation between China’s immense economic growth and the happiness of citizens in the country.
 Out of the 155 countries ranked in the report, China came in at 79th even though they have one of the world’s biggest economies.
 In a detailed analysis, the World Happiness Report authors examine China’s GDP per capita from 1990-2015, a timespan in which it multiplied over five times, and the declining levels of subjective well-being amongst Chinese citizens during the same years.
 According to the authors, these counteractive statistics were caused by increases in inequality and fraying social networks.